-Boost Your Mental Health with the Daily Check-In: Insights From John Nash of a Beautiful Mind
+Boost Your Mental Health with the Daily Check-In Tool: Lessons from John Nash (A Beautiful Mind)

 I was at a local sandwich shop, struggling to calculate the tip — because let’s be honest, math isn’t exactly my strong suit.
 As I fumbled with the numbers, a hearty laugh broke the silence.

-I looked up, and to my astonishment, it was none other than John Nash — yes, the mathematical genius from A Beautiful Mind.
+I looked up and, to my astonishment, it was none other than John Nash — yes, that John Nash, the mathematical genius from A Beautiful Mind.

 He offered to help, and I wasn’t about to turn down math advice from a Nobel Prize winner.

-We chuckled over my inability to add 15%, bonding over the absurdity of it all — me, needing a literal math legend to help me pay for a sandwich.
+We chuckled over my inability to add 15%, bonding over the absurdity of it all — me needing a literal math legend just to pay for a sandwich.

-But then, the conversation took an unexpected turn.
-John noticed the book I had open on the table: 84 Tools of a Mental Health Warrior.
-His eyes landed on one particular tool — “Daily Check-In with You.”
+But then the conversation took an unexpected turn.
+John noticed the book open on the table: 84 Tools of a Mental Health Warrior.
+His eyes lingered on one particular page — “Daily Check-In with You” Tool.

 My Warrior Story